-Trade Marks is an indication of origin of goods and services and it distinguishes between the goods and services of one from another.
-Trademark provides a recognition and public associate a trademark with particular attributes.
-We often come across many marks where one copies the substantial or prominent part of the already existing mark or uses deceptively similar mark so to cash upon the existing reputation of a well-established mark by causing confusion as to the source and origin of the mark.
-Various factors which are considered in determining whether the mark is deceptively similar or not are nature of goods, trade channel, class of mark and targeted customers.
+Trade Marks is an indication of the origin of goods and services and it distinguishes between the goods and services of one from another.
+Trademark provides recognition and the public associates a trademark with particular attributes.
+We often come across many marks where one copies the substantial or prominent part of the already existing mark or uses a deceptively similar mark so to cash upon the existing reputation of a well-established mark by causing confusion as to the source and origin of the mark.
+Various factors that are considered in determining whether the mark is deceptively similar or not are the nature of goods, trade channels, class of mark, and targeted customers.
 Visual representation is an important consideration in determining the deceptive similarity.

 Deceptive Similarity –Section 2(1) (h)

-This article will discuss about the deceptive similarity of trademarks in case of pharmaceutical products.
+This article will discuss the deceptive similarity of trademarks in the case of pharmaceutical products.

 In Case of Pharmaceutical Products